briteming/blogiss/README.md

 # blogiss
-Another view to automatically transform Github issues as blogs
+Another view to automatically transform Github issues as blogs.
+Why a view of issues blogs is important?
+Cause **Everyone** could post on a blogger's own zone.
+That's annoying :P

 Target: